kennyledet/Google-Plus-Event-Manager/README.md

 Dependencies
 ------------
     * Python 2.6+
-    * splinter module  (for browser automation)
+    * See requirements.txt for Python module requirements

 Settings
 --------
-    * Fill out your username and password in config.json
+    * Fill out your username and password in config.json.example

 Usage
 -----